Trump targets border state with rally amid defiant Democrats

 Lujan Grisham has pilloried Trump’s border wall while withdrawing most National Guard troops from the border and suing the U.S. Homeland Security Department to recoup spending by local governments to shelter and feed asylum-seeking migrants released into southern New Mexico towns such as Las Cruces and Deming.

-The Trump administration has seized on the local oil industry’s vigor as a hallmark of America’s “energy renaissance,” and all but endorsed a new congressional candidate — Claire Chase of Roswell — who has professional and family ties to oil producer Mack Energy and the dynasty that runs it.
+The Trump administration has seized on the local oil industry’s vigor as a hallmark of America’s “energy renaissance,” and shown an interest in a congressional candidate — Claire Chase of Roswell — who has professional and family ties to oil producer Mack Energy and the dynasty that runs it.
 She’s one of three Republicans seeking to challenge Rep. Xochitl Torres Small, who narrowly won the state’s open southern seat in 2018 on a centrist Democratic platform.

 In August, Vice President Mike Pence declared New Mexico was back “in play” politically in a visit to the Permian Basin, a booming petroleum production zone overlapping portions of southern New Mexico and western Texas.